Chuck Webb: Early life

-College
+College career

 Webb redshirted during the 1988 season at Tennessee as star running back Reggie Cobb handled the bulk of the rushing duties.
 Following a disastrous start to the season, Tennessee's young offensive line began to gel, and the Vols finished the year with five consecutive wins.
 With Cobb suspended during spring practice in 1989, Webb carried 11 times for 83 yards in the Orange and White Game.

 Webb entered the 1989 season as a backup to Cobb.
 The two talented backs formed a powerful running combination that became known as "the Cobb-Webb connection".
 Playing behind Cobb, Webb rushed for 134 yards and two touchdowns in a win over UCLA, picked up 93 yards and a touchdown in a key win over Auburn, and ran for 83 yards and a touchdown in a win over Georgia.
 After Cobb was kicked off the team for failing a drug test, Webb became the starter.
-He carried 23 times for 111 yards and a touchdown in a losing effort to Alabama before reeling off a string of impressive games, including a 132-yard outing against LSU and a 162-yard outing against Akron.
+He carried 23 times for 111 yards and a touchdown in a losing effort to Alabama before reeling off a string of impressive games, including a 132-yard outing against LSU, and a 162-yard outing against Akron.
 In the Vols' win over Ole Miss, Webb rushed 35 times for 294 yards, breaking the single-game rushing record of 248 yards set by Johnnie Jones in 1983.
 He finished his regular season with 27 carries for 145 yards against Kentucky (he missed the regular season finale against Vanderbilt with an injury).
 In Tennessee's win over Arkansas in the 1990 Cotton Bowl, Webb exploded for 250 yards and two touchdowns, including a 78-yard score in the third quarter, to win "Offensive Player of the Game" honors.
 Though he started just five games, Webb finished the regular season with 1,236 yards, the second-highest total in the SEC behind Emmitt Smith, and the eighth-highest in the nation.

 Entering the 1990 season as one of the nation's premier running backs, Webb carried 27 times for 131 yards in Tennessee's season-opening tie against Colorado.
 During the second game of the season against Pacific, Webb suffered a torn ACL early in the first quarter, effectively ending his season.
-Rather than risk further injury, Webb opted to forgo his remaining eligibility and enter the 1991 NFL Draft.
+Rather than risk further injury, Webb opted to forgo his remaining eligibility and enter the 1991 NFL draft.

 As of the 2012 season, Webb's 294-yard outing against Ole Miss in 1989 remains the highest single-game total in school history, and his 250-yard tally in the 1990 Cotton Bowl remains the school's second-highest single-game total.
 His average of 5.91 yards-per-carry in 1989 remains a school single-season record for running backs with a minimum of 200 carries.
 In 2013, Webb was honored as a Vol "Legend of the Game" during Tennessee's season-opener against Austin Peay.